Gyunduz Mamedov: Deputy Prosecutor General of Ukraine

 He was included in the sanctions lists in the Russian Federation twice: as the head of the Prosecutor's Office of the Autonomous Republic of Crimea and the city of Sevastopol in 2018 and as the Deputy Prosecutor General of Ukraine in 2021.

-On July 27, 2021, he submitted his resignation from the prosecution service.
-On March 3, 2022, he was officially dismissed from his position.

-His departure drew a strong response from numerous civil society organizations, as he had been responsible for coordinating and organizing investigations into war crimes, including the investigation into the downing of Malaysia Airlines Flight MH17 — a passenger aircraft shot down in 2014 by Russian-backed separatists during its flight.

 After leaving office, Mamedov's investigation of Russian war crimes has continued.
 During the 2022 Russian invasion of Ukraine, he announced he was sending information to the Hague regarding war crimes, and provided contacts by which people can send information.
 He is currently one of the founders of Ukraine.5am coalition, an association of human rights organisations that collects and documents war crimes committed by Russia in Ukraine.

 Gyunduz Mamedov mobilized on February 24, 2022, and participated in the defense of Kyiv.
 During these events, he came up with the idea of establishing a working group aimed at ensuring compliance with international humanitarian law and providing legal services within the Armed Forces of Ukraine.
 The group’s primary goal was not merely to disseminate knowledge about IHL among service members but also to develop a robust mechanism for its effective implementation.

 The group operated in four key areas: ensuring compliance with IHL norms within the Armed Forces of Ukraine; introducing a mechanism for data collection and preservation of evidence of IHL and human rights violations on the battlefield; developing a mechanism to enable Ukrainian Armed Forces personnel to participate in providing free legal aid; designing and implementing a model for engaging the Armed Forces of Ukraine in measures to protect and preserve cultural heritage during armed conflict.

 After the destruction of the Kakhovka Hydroelectric Dam, Guynduz Mamedov declared that this was a potential international crime.
 In his opinion, Ukraine should apply to the Secretary General of the UN about the violation of ENMOD to establish an advisory council, as well as to the International Court of the UN about compensation for the damage caused.